Welcome to the Silicon Valley Curling Club!

 Annual membership dues are payable online at the SVCC website.

-In addition to working with Solar4America Ice to offer ice time for curling, the club offers a number of services that many of our members find valuable.
+In addition to working with Sharks Ice to offer ice time for curling, the club offers a number of services that many of our members find valuable.
 View them here.

 The success and growth of the club (and curling!) depends on the volunteerism of our members.
 There are many opportunities to volunteer within the club, including customer service, website maintenance, and teaching!
 Teaching Corporate Events, Learn to Curls, and Bonspiels not only grow the sport in the Bay Area, but they are opportunities for financial security for the club.
 We rely entirely on the participation of members like you to support these events and keep the club going.
 More information about volunteer opportunities can be found here.
 If you’d like to be contacted about volunteering, please take a moment to fill out the Volunteer Interest Form.

-The Membership Expectations Agreement is agreed to by all members of the Silicon Valley Curling Club at the time of their initial club registration and is understood to continue when renewing membership each year.
+The Membership Expectations Agreement is agreed to by all members of the Silicon Valley Curling Club at the time of their initial club registration and when renewing their membership each year.
 The Membership Expectations Agreement is stated as the following:

 All Members are expected to comply with the Silicon Valley Curling Club’s Bylaws in order to be a Member in Good Standing.
 “Good Standing” means that a Member is current in the payment of Annual Dues, plus any required fees or assessments as determined by the Silicon Valley Curling Club.
 Anyone with >$60 in outstanding invoices owed to the club and >60 days past due will not be allowed to participate in any club activities.
 Any fees for new activities will be applied to the balance due.
 If such a fee is league registration, they will be placed on the waitlist until all outstanding invoices and the league fee is paid in full.
 45 days from the date of the invoice that raises the outstanding balance above $60, the member will be notified of their pending status (via the email address on file) and the club participation policy.
 The board reserves the right to deal with situations on an individual basis.